Home Improvement Project

 Home Equity Line of Credit (HELOC)

-A HELOC acts like a revolving line of credit, where you are eligible to withdraw different amounts of money over time up to a fixed maximum.
+A HELOC acts like a revolving line of credit, where you can withdraw different amounts of money over time up to a fixed maximum.

 The maximum withdrawable amount depends on the equity available in your home.